sushma9903/todo-hitl/README.md

 * **Human-in-the-Loop (HITL) approval before tool execution**
 * **Deterministic, explainable control flow using LangGraph**

-The goal of this task is to ensure that **every tool invocation is deliberate, transparent, and human-approved**, making the agent safer, more controllable, and production-ready.
+The goal of this task is to ensure that **every tool invocation is deliberate, transparent, and explicitly approved by a human**, making the agent safer, more controllable, and suitable for production-style workflows.

 This work builds directly on **Task 2**, which implemented a stable MCP-based AI agent with dynamic tool discovery and conversational memory.